GitHub

 GitHub is an online software development platform based on the Git version-control system.
 It's used by developers, project teams and organizations for storing, managing and collaborating on source code.
 GitHub has become an essential tool in the software development world, and it hosts the largest source code repository on the planet.

-Here are some of the main features and uses of GitHub:
+Here are some of the main features and uses of GitHub

 GitHub has changed the way developers work and collaborate on software projects.
 It provides an efficient, integrated environment for managing code, team collaboration and contributing to the open-source community, and has become an integral part of the modern landscape of software development.